christiespeich/Mooberry-Book-Manager/README.txt

 5. Choose from four types of widgets to feature books on your sidebar.

 == Changelog ==
+= 2.0 =
+* Added General Settings, Publisher Settings, and Edition Formats Settings
+* Added Editions to book pages
+* Redesigned layout of Book Page
+* Blank data defaults and labels no longer display on Book Page
+* Added Librarian and Master Librarian Roles
+* Moved tags to new custom taxonomy instead of using post tags
+* Added French translation

 = 1.3.2 =
 * Added 9 new retailers
 * Escapes add_query_vars for safety